 What foods are most likely to become contaminated with salmonella?

 Any raw or undercooked animal product can carry salmonella.
 That includes meat, unpasteurized dairy products like milk and cheese, eggs, and seafood.
 Fruits, vegetables, and nuts also can become contaminated with salmonella.
-In the past 2 years, the CDC has reported outbreaks associated with particular brands of alfalfa sprouts, pistachios, nut butters, and cucumbers.
+In recent years, the CDC has reported outbreaks associated with particular brands of alfalfa sprouts, pistachios, nut butters, and cucumbers.